 For details on how to apply for the R. Gapper prize competitions, click here.

-The Society for French Studies is delighted to announce the results of the 2016 R. Gapper Undergraduate Essay Prize
+The Society for French Studies gratefully acknowledges the generous support of the R. Gapper Charitable Trust for this prize.

 The joint winners of this year’s prize are Eleanor Chapman (Cambridge) for her essay, ‘The monstrous and the non-human may present a threat to human culture but they also offer solutions to what seem like logical and narrative impasses.’
 Discuss with reference to at least two texts.

 And Jack Flowers (Oxford) for his essay, ‘L’une des thématiques majeures de la poésie de cette époque est la métropole, conçue comme l’un des lieux privilégiés où s’entremêlent l’ancien et le moderne, la solitude et la foule, le « haut » et le « bas ».’
 Discuss with reference to one or more poets of the period.

 The Selection Committee also commended the following shortlisted entries:

 Imran Rahman-Jones (Nottingham), ‘Why was Michel Debré removed from office in April 1962 and why did de Gaulle choose George Pompidou as his replacement?’

 Michael Sole (Exeter), ‘Whether it is through the exploration of memory or of the shocks and exhilarations of the present moment, Proust’s novel is concerned, above all, with the individual’s relation to time.’

 Lucy Taylor (Durham), ‘Addressing the Mediation of Images and Their Implementation in the Construction of Truth in the Works of Rithy Panh.’

 Sophie Wright (Newcastle), ‘How do French literary and cinematic representations of the Second World War represent survival?’